ilammy/sash/doc/lexical.md

 Examples of documentation comments:

-    /// Line documentation comment applied to the entity
-    /// which follows it in the source code.

-    //!
-Line documentation comment applied to the entity
-    //! which encloses it in the source code.
+    /// Does foo.
+    ///
+    /// These are line documentation comments

     /**
-     *  Block documentation comment applied to the entity
-     *  which follows it in the source code.
+     *  And these are block documentation comments.
+     *
+     *  /* They can also contain nested blocks */
      */

+Previous documentation comments are applied to the program entity that follows them.
+This is the preferred form of documentation comments.

+However, there is also a different form:

+    //!
+Line documentation comment which is applied
+    //! to the program entity that encloses it.

     /*!
-     *  Block documentation comment applied to the entity
+     *  And a block documentation comment of the same form.
-     *  which encloses it in the source code.
      */

+These are mostly useful for documenting modules which usually do not have explicit starting tokens and implicitly span over the whole source file.

 ## 4 – Identifiers